tandeshao/tp/docs/DeveloperGuide.md

 ### 4.3.
 Memo and ContactedDate person attributes

-The address book `Memo` and `ContactedDate` are data fields, part of `Person`. `Memo` allow users to store miscellaneous information about a `Person`, while `ContactedDate` allow users to keep track of the last contacted date of a `Person`. `Memo` and `ContactedDate` are optional fields, that is, both can be empty.
+The address book `Memo` and `ContactedDate` are person attributes, part of `Person`. `Memo` allow users to store miscellaneous information about a `Person`, while `ContactedDate` allow users to keep track of the last contacted date of a `Person`. `Memo` and `ContactedDate` are optional attributes, i.e. both can be empty.
 - If `Memo` is empty, it will not be displayed.
 - If `ContactedDate` is empty, it will be displayed as "Not contacted".